adamchalmers/blog/content/grids-1.md

 OK, so we've established that for all workloads, 1D Vec is faster than 2D Vec.
 But... can we do even better?
 Why are we even storing these elements in a Vec, which allocates memory on the heap?
 What if we could store them all in the stack, and avoid that allocation?
 In [part two](/grids-2) of this series, we'll use [const generics](https://blog.rust-lang.org/2021/02/26/const-generics-mvp-beta) to create a generic-sized array for representing the grid.

 Thanks for reading!
 If you have any questions or suggestions, please let me know on [twitter](https://twitter.com/adam_chal) or via [email](mailto:adam.s.chalmers@gmail.com).
 The code is [on GitHub](https://github.com/adamchalmers/const_generic_grid) and if you have suggestions for improving it, feel free to open a PR.
 Thanks!

+_Thanks to Steve Klabnik and Nick Vollmar for feedback_